Different industries will be regulated at different stages (over three years).

 Sugarcane growers in the Mackay Whitsunday region will also have to comply with the minimum practice agricultural standards from 1 December 2019.
 They will need to complete a farm nitrogen and phosphorus budget from 1 December 2021.

-All new or expanded cropping and horticulture activities on more than five hectares without a cropping history will be required to have an environmental authority (permit) from 1 June 2020.
+All new or expanded cropping and horticulture activities on five hectares or more without a cropping history will be required to have an environmental authority (permit) from 1 June 2021.